 Do you want to become a PBI Mexico volunteer?

-Volunteers in PBI come from different countries and backgrounds.
+Volunteers in PBI come from different countries and background.
 All of them share a strong commitment towards non-violence and the believe in the capability of all people to contribute to make this world a fairer and peaceful place.

 Those arriving to Mexico with PBI will have the opportunity to be part the team involved in the exploratory processes that have the objective to expand PBI’s work in Mexico opening new accompaniment processes to Human Rights Defenders.